 Fidelma has undertaken specialist training in fitting the invisible continuous wear technology- Lyric.

-Vincent joined the practice in 2014 taking up the role of Practice Manager.
+Vincent joined the practice in 2014 taking up the role of overseeing the practice.
 Vincent has a wealth of experience and knowledge from his background in management, working for both the University of Oxford and national companies.
 Vincent is responsible for the day to day running of the practice and business development.

 Hearing Aid Audiologist